Thank you for reading our post, please rate this article at the end.

 Consider Mileage

-From experience, I don’t think the mileage is such a huge indicator of how much a travel trailer has been used.
+From experience, I don’t think mileage is a strong indicator of how much a travel trailer has been used.

 For example, some folks I know use an RV trailer for commuting to work.
 Their RVs have a lot of mileage but little actual use.
 On the other hand, if you park and live in your RV, it’ll have low mileage but a lot of use.

-My previous examples may be extreme, but this is just to clarify my point that there’re several ways to determine the worthiness of a used RV, more than just the mileage.
+My previous examples may be extreme, but they’re meant to clarify that there are several ways to assess the worth of a used RV, beyond mileage.

-But the thing is, RVs aren’t designed to be used frequently.
-For example, typical RVers only travel 3 to 4 times a year, so it’s not unusual to find old and used RVs with a modest or low mileage of 4,500 miles per year.
+But the thing is, RVs aren’t designed for frequent use.
+For example, typical RVers travel only 3 to 4 times a year, so it’s not unusual to find older, used RVs with a modest annual mileage of 4,500 miles.

 However, as I explained, it doesn’t mean the RV isn’t getting used because of the low mileage.